josephaw1022/AbstractAlgebraTool/README.md

 ##### To be 100% clear, this is a tool for homework!
 Not a crutch; and, I don't recommend that you use this unless you conceptually understand the concepts of the methods used.

-## Future Plans For Repo
+## Future Plans For Repo (ToDo)

-- Rename the class to something more generalized
+- rename to a more general class name and have abstract as a subclass
+- add counting and permutations methods
+- add p(A|B) and p(B|A) methods
-- Add some calculus and differential equation methods
+- union and intersection of set methods
+- is this set a partition of a particular set
+- add numerical methods methods
+	- find lim f(x)
+	- find f'(x)
+	- find zeros of f(x)
+- shorcut for matplotlib
+	- model a vector field
+	- quickly graph a function
+	- quickly graph a derivative

 # Instructions